cran/rsample/tests/testthat/_snaps/misc.md

     Condition
       Error in `get_rsplit()`:
       ! `index` must be a length-1 integer between 1 and 1.
-      x A value of 3 was provided.
+      * A value of 3 was provided.

 ---